Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 -   A major part of the logic and web application structure used in the Eshopper project is from a Code Institute tutorial that can be found in this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).

-- My Friends and family for testing the site and giving feedback on different devices.
+- My Family for testing the site and giving feedback on different devices.

+- Code Institute slack channel for porviding further information and support.

+- My friend and collegue Beatriz Amorim for supporting me and providing me feedback.

 [Back to contents](#contents)